AnassBenzanzoun/htmx-node-express/readme.md

 # HTMX Crash Course

-This is the code from my HTMX [crash course on YouTube](https://www.youtube.com/watch?v=0UvA7zvwsmg).
-It uses a Node/Express server.
-All of the HTMX is in the `/public` .html files.

 There are several examples:

 - `request.html`: Simple example of how to trigger events, make requests, set targets, etc